SHOOTING THE BLACK POWDER REVOLVER

 Back in those days, I remember that the Crisco made holding the smooth wooden butt of the pistol about as easy as holding on to a greased pig.
 I mean, the doggone pistol was so slippery that the muzzle would slide down as I'd try to hold it on target.
 Then there was all that nasty grease all over my hands and eventually all over my clothes as I'd forget myself and wipe them on my pants and shirt.
 No way did anybody want to ruin a leather holster by putting a loaded and greased pistol in it.
 And where did most of this Crisco come from (?), it was blown from the adjacent chambers to the outside of the pistol rather than to the inside of the pistol where it would have done some good.

-To make matters worse, there was the rapid build up of fouling that resulted in poor accuracy (even without flinching).
+To make matters worse, there was the rapid build up of fouling that resulted in poor precision and accuracy (even without flinching).
 It was just accepted that after the first three to six shots, the bullets would be all over the target.
 Finally, after about 18 shots, the pistol would be jammed with fouling, the cylinder wouldn't rotate anymore and so we'd take it home to wash it out with soap and water and thus stink up the whole house with the odor of rotten eggs.

-I developed a mistaken impression that
+I developed a mistaken

-black powder revolvers were terribly inaccurate, highly prone to chain firing, were as
+black powder revolvers were terribly inaccurate, highly prone to chain

-slippery as a greased pig, they jammed up after just a few shots and were a
+slippery as a greased pig, they jammed up after just a few shots and

 nasty mess to clean, so after my initial fascination with them, I

 finally gave up and got rid of mine.
-For years afterward I shot
+For years afterward I

 but cartridge pistols and used nothing but smokeless propellants in my

 reloads.
-Years ago, if anybody would have asked me, I'd have told
+Years ago, if anybody would have asked me, I'd have

 them that black powder revolvers are a lot more trouble than they are